dylanbuchi/password-checker/README.md

 # password-checker

-Python program that checks if a password has been hacked
+Python program that checks if a password has been hacked.